PennLINC/qsiprep/docs/preprocessing.rst

     wf = init_dwi_reference_wf(omp_nthreads=1)

 This workflow estimates a reference image for a DWI series.
-This procedure is different from the BOLD reference image workflow in the sense that true brain masking isn't usually done until later in the pipeline for DWIs.
+This procedure is different from the DWI reference image workflow in the sense that true brain masking isn't usually done until later in the pipeline for DWIs.
 It performs a generous automasking and uses Dipy's histogram equalization on the b0 template generated during